Kylescottw/pulse-api/README.md

 An email and sms notification system

-### Local Development
+### Start Local Instance

-Taskfile is used for running build commands, simply run `task run` to execute a docker build + serve command
+Start up a local instance of the application, using docker build + serve

+From terminal run: `task run`

+### Run Testing Suite

+From terminal run: `task integration-test`

 ### Operating System Tools Needed